Bearx2004/vb6jsonx/README.md

 ## Special Notice

-About source file [**jsonConverter.bas**] , I copied it from  [VBA-JSON][1] and have made modifications.
+About source file [**JsonConverter.bas**] , I copied it from  [VBA-JSON][1] and have made modifications.
 If you have no special requirements,  please replace it with the original source file.
 Thanks for [VBA-JSON][1], a beautiful JSON parsing module.

 ## Installing